amigrave/git-qdiff/README.md

 - `Refresh` button won't work

-Before reporting an issue, please check that your `bzr qdiff` tool works well.
+Before reporting an issue, please check that your `bzr qdiff` tool works well and that you can actually commit something with bazaar.

+On a fresh install, you'd might need to run this command first:

+    bzr whoami "Your Name <name@example.com>"

 License
 -------